Guide to Cinemas In Essex: from Big Chains to Independent Cinemas

 The cinema doesn't have it's own car park, but there is some street parking and a few car parks nearby.
 It is also worth noting that they only accept cash payments in the cinema.

 Please note: It is recommended you check out the cinemas websites for the current films and booking information.
 Prebooking not always required, but recommended.
 The cinemas are of varying standards and no specific recommendations are being made.
-Updated as of October 2024.
+Updated January 2026.

 If I have missed any please let me know, I would love to add them in.